khuranapiyush/muzic/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+How to generate one in 3 steps?
+Step 1: Go to the root of the project in the terminal and run the below command:

+react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res

+Step 2: Go to android directory:

+cd android

+Step 3: Now in this android folder, run this command

+./gradlew assembleDebug

+There! you’ll find the apk file in the following path: yourProject/android/app/build/outputs/apk/debug/app-debug.apk